 - It’s still pretty easy to make in your slow cooker, just a different variety.

 The recipe for this Crock pot mac and cheese is below.
+You could use dairy free milks in their of these if you needed to.
+I would use plain instead of vanilla or it will be too sweet.
 We hope you enjoy them both!

 This is one method, seen above and directions below.